Ghanaian anti-LGBTQ bill: Third reading

 On 28 February 2024, the Parliament voted unanimously to pass the law.
 The version that passed included shorter jail terms than an earlier version and a clause on conversion therapy was omitted.
 An attempt by Alexander Afenyo-Markin to amend the law to replace prison sentences with counselling and community service was heckled down by lawmakers.
 The bill will come into effect if President Nana Akufo-Addo signs it into law.

 On 29 April 2024, a High Court in Accra dismissed a call to push President Nana Akufo-Addo to assent to the bill passed by parliament.
 Akufo-Addo had mentioned he would wait for the verdict of two Supreme Court cases challenging the constitutionality of the bill before making a decision.

 Reintroduction of the bill

-During the first sitting of the third meeting of the Ninth Parliament of the Republic of Ghana on Tuesday, October 21, 2025 the Human Sexual Rights and Family Values Bill 2025 was programmed on the order paper to be presented and read for its first time which didn't happen because the Parliament of Ghana got adjourned to the next day.
+During the first sitting of the third meeting of the Ninth Parliament of the Republic of Ghana on Tuesday, October 21, 2025 the Human Sexual Rights and Family Values Bill 2025 was programmed on the order paper to be presented and read for its first time.
+This did not happen because the Parliament of Ghana was adjourned to the following day.

+May 2026, passing of the bill in parliament

+In May 2026, the Parliament of Ghana passed the anti-LGBTQ+ bill sponsored by John Ntim Fordjour, which criminalises homosexuality and the promotion of LGBTQ+ activities.
+As part of the bill, identifying as lesbian, gay, bisexual, transgender or queer can result in a sentence of three years in prison.
+The three year sentence also applies to those who engage in homosexual relations.
+Under the bill, a three to five year prison will apply to the promotion, sponsorship or intentional support of LGBTQ activities.
+Those who identify as an "ally" of LGBTQ+ people may also face a prison sentence.
+Fordjour said the bill protects Ghanaian family and cultural values.
+Human Rights Watch condemned the bill, calling on Ghana's government to, "uphold the international legal protections that guarantee every Ghanaian equality, non-discrimination, freedom of expression, and privacy."
+The bill still needs to be signed by president of Ghana, John Mahama before it becomes law.
+Mahama has indicated that he will support the bill's passage.

 Supreme Court challenges

 On 8 May 2024, the Supreme Court of Ghana began proceedings for the case filed by a Ghanaian journalist, Richard Sky, against the bill.
 Presided by the Chief Justice, the proceedings ended with the lawyers of the journalist asked to submit a fresh motion to amend their reliefs.
 The case adjourned to 17 May 2024.

 A separate challenge was filed by the lawyer Amanda Odoi.

-On December 18, 2024, the Supreme Court dismissed both cases.
+On 18 December 2024, the Supreme Court dismissed both cases.